 When Alexis interviewed for a coding bootcamp, she talked to the Grand Circus admissions team on the phone from her commercial truck.
 One of our more interesting bootcamp interviews and one that helped establish Alexis as a lifelong Grand Circus family member.
 We could immediately see her dedication and problem-solving personality.
 Technology was always an integral part of her life, and she was looking for an accessible, affordable way to advance her professional opportunities.

-During her time at Grand Circus, Alexis was always outgoing and excited to make new connections.
-That enthusiasm has only grown throughout her time in the industry.
-She has supported future students through our Intro to Coding workshops, is an advocate for equity and inclusion in tech, and is always willing to answer questions about her experiences in the industry.
+Alexis’ enthusiasm has only grown throughout her time in the industry.
+She has supported future students through our Intro to Coding workshops, is an advocate for equity and inclusion in tech, and is always willing to answer questions about her experiences in tech.

 What did you do before the bootcamp, and why did you decide to take the bootcamp?